Technologicat/unpythonic/README.md

 <details><summary>unpythonic.test.fixtures: a minimalistic test framework for macro-enabled Python code.</summary>

-*[docs TODO]*; for now, look at the docstrings of the various constructs in the example below, the module `unpythonic.test.fixtures` (which provides much of this), and the module `unpythonic.syntax.test.test_testutil`.
-For lots of examples, see the unit tests of `unpythonic` itself.
+*[docs TODO]*; for now, look at the docstrings of the various constructs in the example below, the module `unpythonic.test.fixtures` (which provides much of this), and the automated tests of `unpythonic` itself.
 (Particularly, how to test code using conditions and restarts can be found in `unpythonic.test.test_conditions`.)

 ```python
 from unpythonic.syntax import macros, test, test_raises, fail, error